How to revoke a key or user ID?

 - select "Revoke..."

-If your public key is not in your key list and you previously uploaded it to the key servers, download it from there and proceed try above steps.
+If your public key is not in your key list and you previously uploaded it to the key server, download it from there and then revoke it.

 If you manually created a revocation certificate: